learningequality/ka-lite/sphinx-docs/installguide/install_rasp_pi.rst

 Raspberry Pi Installation Guide
 ================================
-Please follow steps 1-8 for normal Linux Installation Guide.
+Please follow *steps 1-8* for normal Linux Installation Guide.

-During installation you will be asked to optimize your installation for performance on the Raspberry Pi
+During installation you will be asked to optimize your installation for performance on the Raspberry Pi.

+*****INPUT SCREENSHOT OF QUESTION*****

 Say **YES!** Make sure you have a stable internet connection during the process, as you will be downloading a number of 3rd party open source libraries.

 Raspberry Pi Wi-Fi
 ------------------------------
-To setup a wireless KA Lite server, follow these instructions.

-*Note:* Two Wi-Fi USB modules have been tested with KA Lite on the Raspberry Pi
+.. note:: Two Wi-Fi USB modules have been tested with KA Lite on the Raspberry Pi

 	* Raspberry Pi WiPi adaptor
 	* Edimax EW-7811Un
 In our tests, we found that the WiPi adaptor supported a higher number tablet connections.

-Before Installation Begins
+Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Important:** The Raspberry Pi may crash if the USB adaptor is inserted or removed while the computer is switched on.
+.. note:: The Raspberry Pi may crash if the USB adaptor is inserted or removed while the computer is switched on.

 	* Make sure to shutdown and remove the power from the Raspberry Pi.
 	* Afterwards, insert the wireless USB adaptor.
 	* Lastly, switch the Raspberry Pi on.